 Certain of the underwriters and their respective affiliates are full service financial institutions engaged in various activities, which may include securities trading, commercial and investment banking, financial advisory, investment management, principal investment, hedging, financing and brokerage activities.
 Certain of the underwriters and their respective affiliates have, from time to time, performed, and may in the future perform, various financial advisory and investment banking services for the issuer, for which they received or will receive customary fees and expenses.
-Goldman, Sachs & Co., Barclays Capital Inc., Deutsche Bank Securities ILC are managing underwriters in this offering.
+Goldman, Sachs & Co., Barclays Capital Inc., Deutsche Bank Securities Inc., Citigroup Global Markets Inc. and UBS Securities LLC are managing underwriters in this offering.
 An affiliate of Goldman, Sachs & Co. is the counterparty to our currency hedging transactions.
-Goldman, Sachs & Co., Barclays Capital Inc., Deutsche Bank Securities ILC acted as initial purchasers in our private placement of \$250 million in aggregate principal amount of senior notes, which closed on April 9, 2010 and for which they received discounts and commissions.
+Goldman, Sachs & Co., Barclays Capital Inc., Citigroup Global Markets Inc., and UBS Securities LLC acted as initial purchasers in our private placement of \$250 million in aggregate principal amount of senior notes, which closed on April 9, 2010 and for which they received discounts and commissions.
 The principal amount of senior notes purchased by each of the managing underwriters in this offering were as follows: (i) Goldman, Sachs & Co., \$125 million; (ii) Barclays Capital Inc., \$45.0 million; (iii) Deutsche Bank Securities Inc., \$16.0 million; (iv) Citigroup Global Markets Inc., \$11.5 million and (v) UBS Securities LLC, \$11.5 million.
-In connection with the sale of the senior notes were entered into an exchange and registration rights agreement with the managing underwriters and the other initial purchasers thereto pursuant to which we have certain registration obligations, including the obligation to file a registration statement with the SEC to register notes for which the senior notes sold in the offering may be exchanged.
-As a portion of the proceeds from the sale of the senior notes were used to repay all outstanding borrowings under our new term loan, Goldman Sachs Lending Partners LLC, an affiliate of Goldman, Sachs & Co., and Citicorp North America, Inc., an affiliate of Cibigroup Global Markets Inc., as lenders under the new term loan, were repaid \$12.5 million and \$7.5 million, respectively, with proceeds from the sale of the senior notes.
+In connection with the sale of the senior notes, we entered into an exchange and registration rights agreement with the managing underwriters and the other initial purchasers thereto pursuant to which we have certain registration obligations, including the obligation to file a registration statement with the SEC to register notes for which the senior notes sold in the offering may be exchanged.
+As a portion of the proceeds from the sale of the senior notes were used to repay all outstanding borrowings under our new term Ioan, Goldman Sachs Lending Partners LLC, an affiliate of Goldman, Sachs & Co., and Citicorp North America, Inc., an affiliate of Citigroup Global Markets Inc., as lenders under the new term Ioan, were repaid \$12.5 million and \$7.5 million, respectively, with proceeds from the sale of the senior notes.